 The OST collects debt service payments from general obligation debt issuing agencies and forwards them on to the fiscal agent, which makes bond interest and principal payments to bond holders.
-OST maintains accounts separate from the Fund in which the payments to the fiscal agent are recorded.
-Occasionally a debt service payment will be received at OST before the funds are actually forwarded to the fiscal agent, creating a payable to the fiscal agent.
+OST maintains accounts, separate from the Fund, in which payments to the fiscal agent are recorded.
+Debt service payments received at OST create a payable to the fiscal agent until the payments are forwarded.